On November 6, Republican candidate Donald Trump defeated Democratic opponent Kamala Harris to win the US presidency.

 While Ms. Harris favors small changes, Mr. Trump would almost completely reverse the policies of the current administration.
 He is expected to deport large numbers of illegal immigrants, impose high import tariffs and cut taxes for businesses and domestic citizens.

 He claims that these measures will not only restore jobs in the US, but also reduce inflation.
-However, many economists say these policies could have the opposite effect than he expects, for example causing inflation to skyrocket.
+However, many economists say these policies may have the opposite effect than he expects, for example causing inflation to skyrocket.

 Mr. Trump has pledged to carry out the largest deportation program in American history.
 He believes that tightening immigration will help reduce many costs, especially to solve the housing shortage.

 Specifically, Mr. Trump will reduce corporate income tax from 21% to 15% for some companies, which is expected to boost economic growth and create jobs.
-He also plans to exempt a series of taxes on social benefits, overtime, etc.
+He also plans to exempt a series of taxes on social benefits, overtime...

 “I will immediately declare a national emergency to increase domestic energy supplies.
 This will speed permitting for new drilling, pipelines, refineries, plants and reactors,” he said.

-Redrawing the economic picture
+"Redrawing" the economic picture

-Notably, Mr. Trump’s trade protectionist proposals would mark a shift in US economic policy after decades.
+Notably, Mr. Trump's trade protectionist proposals will mark a shift in US economic policy after decades.
 He wants to impose a 10-20% tax on all goods imported into the US.
 For China alone, the tax could be as high as 60%.

 Mr. Trump argued that the import tariffs would protect American jobs and industry.
 He asserted that the import tariffs would encourage domestic production and reduce dependence on foreign goods.